TelmaCorreia/smile-android/README.md

 # smile-android
-This is an Eco Feedback System for auto consumption and micro production of electric energy
+This is an Eco Feedback System Frontend for auto consumption and micro production of electric energy